 There are things you can do to help prevent MVD and keep your cavalier healthy.

-Keep your cavalier's teeth as clean as possible.
-Have them professionally cleaned 1 - 3 times a year.
+Have teeth professionally cleaned 1 - 2 times a year.
 Supplement their diet with raw foods as much as possible.
-Give them fresh food yogurt, eggs, hamburger, cooked vegetables and raw carrots and fruit.
+Give them fresh food yogurt, eggs, hamburger, cooked vegetables, raw carrots and fruit.

 Do not spay or neuter early, the recommended ages for altering is after the first heat cycle for females and 12 - 14 months for males.